jopemachine/generator-alfred/readme.md

 Cloned from [generator-alfred](https://github.com/SamVerschueren/generator-alfred).

+## Why?

-Generate an workflow skeleton written on ESM, use latest version of packages.
+Generate an alfred-workflow skeleton written on ESM, using latest version of packages.

 The library could be deleted when the PR is merged.